 Good optical quality gives you pinpoint stars without color aberrations to the edge of your field of view.
-Budget telescopes and eyepieces are less clear away from the center of view because eliminating these distortions requires more time and expense in shaping mirrors and lenses.
+Budget telescopes and eyepieces are less clear away from the center of view.
+Eliminating these distortions requires more time and expense in making mirrors and lenses.
 Look for pinpoint stars without any color ghosts or rainbows over most of the field of view.
-Reasonably priced refractors will always show color ghosts around bright objects, reflectors should not.
+Reasonably priced refractors will always show some color ghosts around bright objects, reflectors should not.
 Getting a near perfect image across a wide field of view can be costly.
 Pointing a beginner telescope so that what you want to see is in the center of view is free!
 A reflector with a parabolic primary mirror will give sharper views across the full field of view than less expensive spherical mirrors.
 Refractors require a compound objective lens to avoid color halos on the objects you view.
 Look for an achromatic doublet refractor to remove most color aberrations.
 An apochromatic (APO) refractor may use a triplet or quadruplet objective or expensive enhanced dispersion (ED) glass to provide color correction comparable to a reflecting telescope.
 Refractors without color aberrations cost more than the telescopes I recommend here.

 I recommend a Dobsonian mount for a starter telescope.
 The Dobsonian mount is held off the ground or table by three short feet making it stable and rigid.
 No machined metal parts are needed so it is very easy and inexpensive to make.
-Alt-Az (for altitude-azimuth or "canon" style) mounts like the Dobsonian are easy to use because the observer can move them freely in any direction and don't require polar alignment.
+Alt-Az (for altitude-azimuth or "canon" style) mounts like the Dobsonian are easy to use because they move freely in any direction and don't require polar alignment.
 The single arm variation works well with small table top telescopes.
 Larger telescopes have the classic Dobsonian mount with support on both sides.

 Inexpensive eyepieces (e.g. Hyghens, Kellner, Ramsden) will have color aberrations, narrow fields of view, and less eye relief.
 Better eyepiece designs (Konig, Orthoscopic, Erfle, Plössl, ...) offer dramatic improvements in quality of view and comfort, but can easily cost many times what a starter telescope costs.
-Good eyepieces will be made with a metal barrel from optical glass coated to reduce reflections.
-It's better to one good eyepiece that is a keeper with your telescope than several that will be headed for the trash bin once they are replaced.
+Good eyepieces will be made with a metal barrel with optical glass lenses coated to reduce reflections.
+It's better to get one good eyepiece that is a keeper with your telescope than several that will be headed for the trash bin once they are replaced.
 Wide field eyepieces (more than 60 degrees apparent field of view) let you see more of the sky in one look are usually expensive and have additional lenses that may reduced contrast.

 I don't recommend small straight through optical finder telescopes; they are dim and hard to use.
 The best inexpensive finders are optical reflex finders with illumination from a red L.E.D.
 They have the advantage of letting you point your telescope without loosing your place in the sky.
-Straight through telescopic finders are very hard to use.
-Finders with the eyepiece at a right angle to the tube are much easier to use, but too costly for a beginner telescope.
+Straight through telescopic finders are uncomfortable to use.
+Telescopic finders with the eyepiece at a right angle to the tube are much easier to use, but too costly for a beginner telescope.

 If you will be using your telescope away from your own home, a protective case or bag is worthwhile.
 You can make your own.

 At a moderate price point of less than $400 I do not recommend any electronic features in a starter telescope.
-The inclusion of these items means that the quality of your optical tube and mount will be lower and it is unlikely that the electronic features will work very well or last very long.
+Including these items leaves less for quality optics.
+It is unlikely that the electronic features and mostly plastic drive trains will work well or last very long.